11 Tips for Avoiding Seasickness on a Galapagos Cruise

-The truth is, the waters around the Galapagos are generally pretty calm most of the time.
+The truth is the waters around the Galapagos are generally pretty calm.
 It can get a little rough now and again, say, when a storm blows through or during an open ocean crossing between islands, especially when your boat is headed into the current.
-Still, for most visitors seasickness isn’t much of an issue.
-And fortunately, there are some pretty simple and effective things you can do to avoid it altogether:
+Still, for most

 - Go when the seas are calmer